rubenmromero/ec2-amis/README.md

                             Instance ID)
       -r, --reboot          Reboot the instance to create the AMI (default: No reboot)
+      -b BLOCK_DEVICE_LIST_JSON, --block-device-mappings BLOCK_DEVICE_LIST_JSON
+                            JSON format list of one or more block device mappings to include in the AMI (default: Include all block device mappings attached to the instance)
       -c COPIES_NUMBER, --rotation-copies COPIES_NUMBER
                             Number of copies for rotation (default: 10)